nikolausschueler/haskell-autopoet/README.md

 Usage
 =====

-The program is managed with Cabal, so you can run it with
+The program is managed with Cabal, so you can run it inside the project directory with

 ```
 $ cabal run haskell-autopoet -- < <filename>
 ```

+After the double dash the arguments to the program are listed.
+It takes it's input from stdin, so we have to redirect a file for input.

 In case you don't yet use Cabal (you definitely should):
 How to get started with Cabal is described here: https://cabal.readthedocs.io/en/3.4/getting-started.html.